juls0730/voidEmu/README.md

 # License

-This is free and unencumbered software released into the public domain, much to the detriment of my "heirs and successors"
+This is free and unencumbered software released into the public domain, much to the detriment of my "heirs and successors".
+Unlicense everything